Search

 Going to or from Madrid Airport

 The journey into the heart of town takes around 30–40 minutes, which in my opinion is just as long as it might take to wait for and travel on airport hotel shuttles.
-While the latter may be cheaper, if time allows, consider a city-centre hotel near a metro stop that is convenient for an airport ride.
+While the latter may be cheaper, if time allows, consider a city centre hotel near a metro stop that is convenient for an airport ride.

-Since there is not a lot within walking distance of most airport hotels (other than office parks and residential buildings), tourists will feel stranded.
+Since there is not a lot within walking distance of most airport hotels (other than office parks and residential buildings), tourists may feel stranded.
 It is possible to take a public bus from some of the airport hotels to a nearby metro station and head into town as an alternative.

-4 runways, 4 terminals
+Four runways, four terminals

 Terminals 4 and 4S